A practical introduction to Community Theatre

 Ideas, hints, dos and don’ts of creating new play scripts from the devising process.

 The course is offered FREE, as part of the Cornerstone programme, supported by Paul Hamlyn Foundation.
 Cornerstone enables acta to share its community theatre approach, and targets those facing barriers to developing a career in community theatre.
-However, if you want to book a place, and you can afford to pay, acta is a charity and does welcome donations.
+However, acta is a charity and any donations are gratefully accepted